afsc-gap-products/gap_bs_data_report/README.md

 **Northern Bering Sea Groundfish and Crab Trawl Survey Highlights** (Britt et al. 2021; Markowitz et al. 2022a)

+> This document is for informational purposes only and does not
+> necessarily represent the views or official position of the Department
+> of Commerce, the National Oceanic and Atmospheric Administration, or
+> the National Marine Fisheries Service.
+Not to be cited without
+> permission from the authors.

 -   [11/4/2021 Presentation at the University of Alaska Fairbanks Strait Science Seminar](https://youtu.be/putpYJtPRF8)